Skip to main content

 Can I skip publication since LLCs are searchable online?

-No. The law specifically requires printed newspaper publication, regardless of online databases or public records.
+No. Section 206 specifically requires printed newspaper publication, regardless of online databases or public records.
 There is no digital substitute.
+New York is one of very few states that still requires this.

 Can I choose cheaper newspapers to save money?